How to Plan a Trip to Whangarei on a Budget

 More free activities can be found at the beach!
 Check out the 10 Best Beaches in Whangarei for more information.

 If you’re willing to spend a little for a good time in Whangarei then you have a good selection of cheap activities to choose from.

-Finally, there are some quirky finds in Whangarei city, the quirkiest of which is Claphams Clocks!
+Finally, there are some quirky finds in Whangarei city, the quirkiest of which is Claphams Clocks (Dent Street)!
 Browse an intriguing array of weird and wonderful clocks, from water clocks to ancient sundials and more.
 For around NZ$10 per adult, it’s worth a nosy.

 Dining on a Budget in Whangarei

-Our first advice for those travelling on a budget is always to cook meals in your accommodation to save money on food.
+Our first advice for those travelling on a budget is always to cook meals in your accommodation to save money on food – we have tips in the 10 Meals Easy to Cook in a Hostel.
 But, well, if you must experience the local cuisine then there are a few great places in Whangarei that won’t blow your budget.

 Experience flavours from all over the world at places like Mean’s Vietnamese Cafe (13 Rathbone Street), Khane Bahar Indian Restaurant and Bar (2/95 Kamo Road) and Turkuaz Cafe (24 Rathbone Street) – all of which are some of the most affordable eats in the city.

 For a fun hip-hop theme with a creative menu of bagels, head to Biggie Bagels (7 Bank Street).
 If on a road trip on the Whangarei Heads Road, don’t miss having some classic Kiwi fish and chips at McLeod Bay Fish and Chips (5 Reotahi Road).